How to Apply

 Each year you must renew your FAFSA for the upcoming school year.
 Renew your FAFSA beginning October 1 of each year at www.fafsa.gov.
 SSU’s early applicant deadline is November 30th.
 The on-time applicant deadline is March 2.

 If you filed a FAFSA online the previous year, you can file a Renewal FAFSA online.
 This way you will have fewer questions to answer, because most of the Renewal FAFSA will be filled in with information you provided the previous year.
 You'll need to update any information that has changed and fill in a few new answers.

 A PDF version of the FAFSA will be available for download on various Federal Student Aid websites.
 Students and parents can access the PDF, complete the form on the computer or by hand, and mail it to the address provided for processing.
 Make sure you (and your parents if applicable) sign the PDF version of the FAFSA.
 The FAFSA is not processed or considered valid without the required signatures.
 We strongly encourage you to complete the FAFSA at www.fafsa.gov instead of the PDF version of the FAFSA.
 If you feel you must use the PDF, call 1-800-4-FED-AID for instructions on obtaining the PDF.

 The Paper FAFSA

 If you don’t have Internet access, you can obtain a paper FAFSA by calling 1-800-4-FED-AID (1-800-433-3243).
 Students and parents may request up to three copies of the paper application.
 Mail the FAFSA in the pre-addressed envelope that’s in your FAFSA packet.
 Make sure you (and your parents if applicable) sign the FAFSA.
 The FAFSA is not processed or considered valid without the required signatures.
-However, we strongly encourage you to complete the FAFSA on the Web instead of the paper FAFSA.
+However, we strongly encourage you to complete the FAFSA at www.fafsa.gov instead of the paper FAFSA.